 Americans who express a view on abortion are divided over whether the opposing view on abortion is a respectable opinion for someone to hold, with 47% saying the opposing view is respectable and 44% saying it is not.
 Half of those on the pro-choice side say they respect the view of those who think abortion should be illegal, slightly higher than the number who say they do not (42%).
 Among those on the pro-life side, 44% say that pro-choice views are respectable and 47% say they are not.
-Those with the most intense abortion opinions are least likely to express respect for the opposing view; among both those who say abortion should be legal in all cases, majorities say the opposing point of view on abortion is not respectable.
+Those with the most intense abortion opinions are least likely to express respect for the opposing view; among both those who say abortion should be legal in all cases and those who say it should be illegal in all cases, majorities say the opposing point of view on abortion is not respectable.